csoeller/PYME-test-env/README.md

 #### Compiler tool set

 Finally, we need a working compiler tool set.
 On windows we have instructions how to get that in this [document](https://github.com/csoeller/pyme-install-docs/blob/master/Installing-a-compiler-on-windows.md).
-On macs you can follow [this description](https://mac.install.guide/commandlinetools/4.html) on how to get the xcode command line tools on your system (if these are not already installed.
+On macs you can follow [this description](https://mac.install.guide/commandlinetools/4.html) on how to get the xcode command line tools on your system (if these are not already installed).

 ### Building the environment

 **IMPORTANT**: Make sure you are in the **base environment** when running any of the install commands below - typicall indicated by the `(base)` prefix in your command window.
-Plenty of times I got errors and then realised I had already activated another environment which made the install fall over. *Note to self - can we check this from within the script?*
+Plenty of times I got errors and then realised I had already activated another environment which made the install fall over. *Note: the script now explictly checks if it is called from the base environment and if not prints an error to point out the issue.* In other words, this should now be relatively easy to troubleshoot.

 **NOTE - Possible conda issues**: sometimes issues that show up as failed conda commands can result from outdated conda versions.
 This can be fixed from the base environment with a command like: